-Teaching online at CVEA during the ongoing COVID-19 pandemic will provide both teachers and students with a valuable educational medium that can continue to connect all parts of our learning community, to enable us to continue to deliver a high-quality education for the students we serve.
-The setting and delivery of all remote learning will be through a blended use of Class Charts and Microsoft Teams.
+We are determined at CVEA that all students will be able to continue to learn during any form of absence from the Academy.
+The remote learning curriculum we have carefully designed will provide both teachers and students with a valuable educational medium that can continue to connect all parts of our learning community, to enable us to continue to deliver a high-quality education for the students we serve.
+The main platform used for the setting and delivery of all remote learning will be through a blended use of Class Charts and Microsoft Teams.
 The following policy guidance has been produced as part of our statutory requirement to provide education immediately, via remote learning for our children, due to the current and on-going COVID-19 pandemic.